shaoanlu/control_system_project_template/README.md

 ## Considerations
 - Assume each module (`src/control`, `src/state_estimation`, etc) are maintained by different teams
-  - We are fine with some code duplications (e.g. `ParamsBuilder`) across these modules as each team has customizations of teir own
+  - We are fine with some code duplications (e.g. `ParamsBuilder`) across these modules as each team might have customizations of their own
-  - Unless the code structure becomes incomprehensible to certain degree
+  - ...Unless the code structure becomes incomprehensible to certain degree
 - Should we keep config files in a separate folder instead of putting them in module folder?

 ## Note